 Whether your child is getting ready to play sports or you are starting a new job, a physical may be required for your participation.
 Physicals are often necessary for an individual to participate in something that can be physically strenuous or in which health is a crucial part of their occupation.
-While physicals are offered at doctors’ offices, they are also provided at urgent care centers, which do not require appointments and typically offer extended weekday and weekend hours.
+While physicals are offered at doctors’ offices, they are also provided at our Conroe urgent care center, which do not require appointments and typically offer extended weekday and weekend hours.

 What Is Included in A Physical?

 Physicals are a way for medical professionals to assess an individual’s current state of health.
 This generally includes the following activities: